Top three reasons to go skiing and sailing in Hjørundfjord

 Jolly will be berthed 3 minutes from the airport express bus.
 Take a few last pictures and say goodbye to your guides before heading to your plane!

 Jolly Good Times SailingJolly Good Times Sailing

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re traveling to.
-For more information on COVID-19 measures in Hjørundfjord, Norway, please refer to Norway’s Government website, the Visit Norway website, and Helse Norge Travel Advice.
+For more information on COVID-19 measures in Hjørundfjord, Norway, please refer to Norway’s Government website and Helse Norge Travel Advice.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

 - An experienced, certified ski guide with extensive knowledge of the area

 - 8 days of sailing and backcountry ski touring